 What factors into the cost of app development?

 As with any complex app development process, there are a number of factors that can influence the final cost of your mobile app.
-Here are the major ones.
+The mobile app development cost breakdown consists of many factors.
+Let's look at the major ones.

 iOS and/or Android